cinemathequefr/Publications_cycles/data/PROG341 Septembre-novembre 2025/PROG341_GLOBAL/PROG341_LISTE_FILMS.md

   * Bullfight
   * Connection (The)
   * Dance in the Sun
-  * Four Journeys into Mystic Time – Initiation
+  * Four Journeys Into Mystic Time: Initiation
-  * Four Journeys into Mystic Time – Mysterium
+  * Four Journeys Into Mystic Time: Mysterium
-  * Four Journeys into Mystic Time – One-Two-Three
+  * Four Journeys Into Mystic Time: One-2-3
-  * Four Journeys into Mystic Time – Trans
+  * Four Journeys Into Mystic Time: Trans
   * Harlem Story
   * In Paris Parks
   * Ornette: Made in America